 In other words, we’re aiming to:

-- Cut the environmental impact of our own operations
+- Reduce the environmental impact of our own operations

 - Help our customers and colleagues create sustainable homes

 How are we going about it?
-For a start, we’re offering a wider range of LED lightbulbs than ever to save energy, insulation to keep homes warm, energy efficient appliances and water efficient taps that help save money, split kitchen bins to assist with recycling, plants that are perfect for pollinators and heaps of advice on how to bring nature closer to home.
+For a start, we are switching all our lighting to LED, we’re offering insulation to keep homes warm, energy efficient appliances and water efficient taps that help save money, split kitchen bins to assist with recycling, plants that are perfect for pollinators and heaps of advice on how to bring nature closer to home.

 We’re not just selling differently: we’re acting differently too.
-All our timber, card and paper products are made from responsibly managed sources.
-We introduced VOC labelling on paint, and took the peat and expanded polystyrene packaging out of our pack bedding plants.
+We introduced VOC labelling on paint and took the peat and expanded polystyrene packaging out of our pack bedding plants.
 We stopped selling patio heaters years ago.
 Again, the list goes on.

 Starting at home